hschletz/Braintacle/INSTALL.md

 - Braintacle assumes exactly 1 download server per package.
 Delete additional server entries.
 Use the same server URL for all packages.

-- The SOAP service us unsupported and untested.
+- The SOAP service is unavailable.

 See the [main documentation](./doc/index.html) for a more detailed description of differences.